 Today is the feast day of Ss Primus and Felician, who were martyred for the Faith around the year 297.
-Their traditional story is not regarded as historically reliable, but there is no doubt of the fact of their martyrdom, of the antiquity of the devotion to them.
+Their traditional story is not regarded as historically reliable, but there is no doubt of the fact of their martyrdom, of the antiquity of their devotion to them.
 They are said to have been brothers of the Roman patrician class who devoted themselves to works of charity; Primus was quite elderly when they were arrested for the practice of the Christian Faith.
-The judge who tried them separated them from each other, and tried to convince each one to sacrifice to the pagan gods by saying that they other had already done so.
+The judge who tried them separated them from each other and tried to convince each one to sacrifice to the pagan gods by saying that the other had already done so.
 Neither of them was deceived, and so they were taken to a place about 12 miles from Rome near the town of Nomentum, and there beheaded.
-After the end of the persecutions, a church was built over the site of their burial, which no longer exists.
+After the end of the persecution, a church was built over the site of their burial, which no longer exists.

 What makes these two Saints particularly noteworthy for us today is that they were the very first whose relics were removed from the site of their original burial and brought into a Roman church.
 This took place around the year 645, in the reign of Pope Theodore I, and is important for two reasons.
 The first is that is shows that by the mid-7th century, Christianity had definitively broken many of the ancient Roman taboos about the treatment of the dead.
-The foremost of these would be the very ancient law which required that they be kept apart from the living in their own places, the “necropolises”, or cities of the dead, outside the walls of the cities of the living.
-Furthermore, the Romans had many prohibitions of both a legal and religious nature about moving bodies at all from their original burial places, which were now also evidently set aside.
+The foremost of these would be the very ancient law that required that they be kept apart from the living in their own places, the “necropolises”, or cities of the dead, outside the walls of the cities of the living.
+Furthermore, the Romans had many prohibitions of both a legal and religious nature about moving bodies all from their original burial places, which were now also evidently set aside.